sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-04_the-wives-of-mars.md

 +++
-title = "The wives of Mars and the Carmenxa0Arvale"
+title = "The wives of Mars and the Carmen Arvale"

 +++
 In our earlier discussion we had argued based on structural homologies